RShankar/Semantic-Web-for-Genomics/Examples/GO Ontology/go.md

 The same is obtained via AmiGO2 and QuickGO tools as follows:

+*Note:* AmiGo2 and QuickGo have been updated since the time I documented here!
+The information is the same, but presented in a much more intuitive way.
+Will demo in the class!

 Start at AmiGo2 [home page](http://amigo.geneontology.org/amigo/dd_browse).
 Type in GO:0003993 in the Quick Search box.
 Choose the first entry there.
 We will get a list of annotations (see below screens for all species and just for humans).
 Annotation is the process of assigning GO terms to gene products.

 ![alt text](https://github.com/RShankar/Semantic-Web-for-Genomics/blob/master/Examples/GO%20Ontology/AmiGO%202%20Term%20Details%20for%20acid%20phosphatase%20activity%20(GO%200003993).png "All species annotations for GO:0003993")